SpicyCitrus/Project-Nimbus/README.md

 >
 > ![](Images/gitlogs.png)
 ### Can I get the kitbot on my server?
-> - Yes you can, To do this go to the discord server and message any of the helpers and ask them.
+> - Yes you can, to do this go to the discord server and message any of the helpers and ask them.
 ### Our Current Top Users!
 > ![projectnimbusstats](Images/projectnimbusstats.png)
 ### I'm a coder and would like to help the project, how may I help?